seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 Removing Amplitude Sensitivity
 ------------------------------

-One caveat to both Marfurt, et al's (1998) and Bahorich and Farmer's (1995) method is that they're sensitive to lateral differences in amplitude as well as differences in phase.
+One caveat to both Marfurt et al.'s (1998) and Bahorich and Farmer's (1995) method is that they're sensitive to lateral differences in amplitude as well as differences in phase.
 While this is desirable for detecting stratigraphic features, differences due to lateral changes in amplitude can obscure subtle